Muhammad's eclipse: Eclipse prayer and sermon

 Muslims believe the eclipse prayer performed during solar and lunar eclipses was first performed by Muhammad during this eclipse, thereafter becoming a sunnah.
 A hadith narrated by Abd Allah ibn Amr ibn al-As in Sunan Abi Dawud asserts that Muhammad performed the prayer from when the eclipse was observed until the sun was clear.
 Narrations by Jabir ibn Abd Allah, Asma bint Abi Bakr, and Abu Musa al-Ash'ari in Sunan an-Nasa'i, Sahih Muslim, and Sahih al-Bukhari, respectively, also describe a long prayer with Muhammad having stood, bowed, and prostrated for long periods of time.

 Muhammad delivered a khutbah (sermon) following the prayer, saying:

 The sun and the moon are two of God’s signs; they are not eclipsed on account of anyone’s death or on account of anyone's birth, so when you see that, supplicate God, declare His greatness, pray, and give alms. [...]
 O people of Muhammad, I swear by God that no one is more indignant than God when His servant or handmaiden commits fornication.
 O people of Muhammad, I swear by God that if you knew what I know you would laugh little and weep much.

+Related eclipses

+Eclipses in 632

+This eclipse was the first of three solar eclipses that occurred in the year 632.